 In my case the cluster manager Corfu certificate has already expired

-UI shows expired certificate details for NSX cluster manager Corfu client.
+Expired certificate details for NSX cluster manager Corfu client.

 In the top menu bar I went to Generate -> Generate Self Signed Certificate

-UI shows fields for creating a self-signed certificate, including Common Name, Algorithm, Key Size, and Number of days.
+Fields for creating a self-signed certificate, including Common Name, Algorithm, Key Size, and Number of days.

 Next I had to grab the new certificate ID

-The image shows a UI element with a certificate ID and a “Service Certificate” option.
+UI element with a certificate ID and a “Service Certificate” option.

 The next step is to replace the old certificate with the new certificate via an API call.
 For this I used Postman but any other tool could potentially be used.